graimon/liebre-newrelic/README.md

 ## Intro

-Ads NewRelic instrumentation to Liebre consumers and publishers
+Adds NewRelic instrumentation to Liebre consumers and publishers